rks101/eglinux/README.md

 ## Debugging

-For debugging issues, the following can help about processes and system resources.
+For debugging issues, the following can help with processes and system resources.

-Use **top** command to display linux processes with PID, CPU and memory usage in real-time.
-Avoid this using for a long time on servers with active users.
+Use the **top** command to display Linux processes with PID, CPU, and memory usage in real-time.
+Avoid using this for a long time on servers with active users.
 ```
 $ top